Lumen5/framefusion/README.md

  1. Extracting frames from videos
  2. Combining frames into a video

-We want to design the API to be as minimal as possible to acheive these two goals.
+We want to design the API to be as minimal as possible to achieve these two goals.

 We also want to build the library in a way that we can provide different backends to acheive these goals, but still keep a similar interface.